boazbk/tcs/lec_09_godel.md

 > ### {.proofidea data-ref="godethmtakeone"}
 If we had such a complete and sound proof system then we could solve the $HALTONZERO$ problem.
-On input a Turing machine $M$, we would search all purported proofs $w$  and halt as soon as we find a proof of either "$M$ halts on zero" or "$M$ does not halt on zero".
-If the system is sound and complete then we will eventually find such a proof, and it will provide us with the correct output.
+On input a Turing machine $M$, we would in parallel run the machine on the input zero, as well as search all purported proofs $w$  and output $0$ if we find a proof of "$M$ does not halt on zero".
+If the system is sound and complete then either the machine will halt or we will eventually find such a proof, and it will provide us with the correct output.

 ::: {.proof data-ref="godethmtakeone"}